Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 Emrakul attacks.
 More information on SI + Emrakul piles may be found in the <a href="https://github.com/Bennotsi-MTG/Doomsday-Codex/blob/master/shelldock-emrakul.md">Shelldock section</a>.

+## Summary

+1. CB can be used to save a draw when using LED for mana
+2. CB can be used to retrieve cards for multiple use in a pile
+3. CB can be used to extend a pile
+4. CB can be used to get around some hate cards

 Hopefully this will allow a greater understanding of how to play through more of the piles that make up the <a href="https://github.com/Bennotsi-MTG/DDFT-PileDoc">Pile Document</a>.
 Remember as with anything it is better to learn the concepts presented here more so than to try and rote learn piles and of course, practice makes perfect.

 I would strongly advise only running 1 or 2 CB with BW variants, if any, and with ToA variants running 3 or 4.